optios/centos-rt/README.md

 CentOS kernel is significantly different from the mainline Linux in that it has new features in core part of the kernel.
 Core components usually have 5~10% more lines compared to the same version of mainline kernel.

-It takes 3 weeks (full time) for me to make this patch.
+It took 3 weeks (full time) for me to make this patch.

 Future work: I want to combine preempt-rt patch with litmus-rt.